tpwxpk120/5001finalproject/README.md

 ### Don't tell others about your Token

 ## Usage
+Use the /help command to see each command in the discord text channel.

 Use the /join command to make bot join the voice channel.

 Use the /leave command to make bot leave the voice channel.